Can Agricultural Relief be withdrawn or clawed back?

 Agricultural Relief can be withdrawn or clawed back in the following circumstances:

-- If the property is disposed of or compulsorily acquired:
+- If any part of the property (other than crops, trees and underwood) is disposed of or compulsorily acquired:

 - within six years of receiving a gift or inheritance